 Stylish comfortable shoes have become so trendy thanks to today’s technological advances and the sneakerhead revolution (sneakerheads being collectors of all ages obsessed with purchasing expensive sneakers).
 Many athletic brands you grew up with have stepped up their game, creating kick-ass kicks through collaborations with fashion designers.
 As the late, great Bill Cunningham, renowned fashion photographer for The New York Times, told Forbes.com once, “young men’s sneakers are what elaborate handbags were to women this century.”
 In 2015, sport shoes generated over $17 billion in sales in the U.S., say analysts, with global shoe sales anticipated to reach $220.2 billion in value by 2020.

 Sneakers have become walks of art….uh, I mean, works of art, but you don’t want them priced accordingly.
 Modern manufacturing and technologic advances have allowed comfortable footwear to fill a fashion need at a price.
-Take Nike’s Air Max Thea bootie, made of a molded-leather upper, a cushion-y injected midsole, and a padded ankle collar for plush comfort, priced at $140.
+Take Converse’s Chuck Taylor All Stars gone fancy, made of a the classic canvas upper and a cushioned footbed that provides hours of comfort, priced under $71.
 That external rubber sole makes running for the bus a breeze.
-For summer, the iconic New Balance 620 sneaker, chic and sleek with gold leather trim, is a men’s style sized down and styled up for women, a result of the athletic great’s collab with J.Crew.
-Adidas bolsters their trainers with Boost technology, promising a bouncy, comfort “ride.”
+For summer, the Puma Metallic Fashion Sneaker is chic and sleek with rose gold leather trim.

 Stylish Shoes Are Now Comfy and Cool